 I. INTRODUCTION 1

 II.
 SUMMARY 5

 III.
-PROGRAM PROPOSAL, COSTS AND BENEFITS 16
+PROGRAM PROPOSAL, COSTS AND BENEFITS 1 .6

-Grid Modernization 19
+Grid Modernization1 9

-System Resiliency 21
+System Resiliency2 21

-Substation Modernization 22
+Substation Modernization2 2

 IV.
 ANNUAL BASELINE CAPITAL SPENDING LEVELS 26

-V. REPORTING 34
+V. REPORTING \$4

 VI.
-CONCLUSION 35
+CONCLUSION \$5

-OF DANA I. GIBELLINO
+DIRECT TESTIMONY OF DANA I. GIBELLINO

 1 I. INTRODUCTION 2 Q. Are you the same Dana I. Gibellino who submitted direct testimony in support of the 3 EnergizeNJ Petition filed on November 9, 2023, in BPU Docket No. EO23110793 and 4 has your business address remained the same?
 5 A. Yes, my name is Dana I. Gibellino.
 My business address remains FirstEnergy Service 6 Company, 101 Crawfords Corner Road, Suite 511, Holmdel, NJ 07733 (the "Service 7 Company" or "FESC").
-8 Q. Please identify your employer and describe your current position.
-O Q. rease identity your employer and describe your current position.
+8 0 Please identify your employer and describe your current position 0 Q. r lease identify your employer and describe your current position.
 9 A. I am employed by FESC as the Director of Engineering Services for Jersey Central Power 10 & Light Company ("JCP&L" or the "Company"), a New Jersey public utility and one of 11 seven individual (or, in the case of Pennsylvania, consolidated) electric distribution 12 companies in the FirstEnergy Corp. ("FirstEnergy") holding company system.
-1 Prior to 13 my current position, I was the Manager of the JCP&L Distribution Control Centers.
+Prior to 13 my current position, I was the Manager of the JCP&L Distribution Control Centers.
 Over 14 my career, I have held a number of engineering and management positions at FirstEnergy.
 15 Q. Please briefly describe your educational and professional background.
-16 A. As I stated above, currently, I am the Director, Engineering Services at JCP&L. I have 17 worked at FirstEnergy in both transmission and distribution for over twelve years.
-I have been in my current position since January of 2022, and I began working for JCP&L as the
+16 А. As I stated above, currently, I am the Director, Engineering Services at JCP&L. I have 17 worked at FirstEnergy in both transmission and distribution for over twelve years.
+I have 18 been in my current position since January of 2022, and I began working for JCP&L as the

-1 On January 1, 2024 (and after the filing of the original EnergizeNJ Petition), FirstEnergy's Pennsylvania operating companies (i.e., Metropolitan Edison Company, Pennsylvania Electric Company, Pennsylvania Power Company, and West Penn Power Company) merged into the FirstEnergy Pennsylvania Electric Company.
+&lt;sup>1 On January 1, 2024 (and after the filing of the original EnergizeNJ Petition), FirstEnergy's Pennsylvania operating companies (i.e., Metropolitan Edison Company, Pennsylvania Electric Company, Pennsylvania Power Company, and West Penn Power Company) merged into the FirstEnergy Pennsylvania Electric Company.

-Manager of the Distribution Control Centers in January of 2020.
-In my prior roles with FirstEnergy subsidiaries, I have directly managed several distribution engineering teams with responsibilities for capital portfolio and project management, engineering design, reliability, asset management and distribution planning.
-I started my career in one of the FirstEnergy Transmission Control Centers as a planning, reliability, and modeling support engineer.
-In this role, I guided Transmission System Operator decision making, coordinated with PJM Interconnection, LLC engineers on upcoming system conditions and communicated frequently with regional distribution teams.
+1 Manager of the Distribution Control Centers in January of 2020.
+In my prior roles with 2 FirstEnergy subsidiaries, I have directly managed several distribution engineering teams 3 with responsibilities for capital portfolio and project management, engineering design, 4 reliability, asset management and distribution planning.
+I started my career in one of the 5 FirstEnergy Transmission Control Centers as a planning, reliability, and modeling support In this role, I guided Transmission System Operator decision making, 6 engineer.
+7 coordinated with PJM Interconnection, LLC engineers on upcoming system conditions and 8 communicated frequently with regional distribution teams.

-Prior to joining FirstEnergy, I was a field service engineer at Emerson Process Management, where I supported the design and installation of power station control systems.
-I have a Bachelor of Science degree in Electrical Engineering from the University of Pittsburgh, with a concentration in Power.
+9 Prior to joining FirstEnergy, I was a field service engineer at Emerson Process 10 Management, where I supported the design and installation of power station control 11 systems.
+I have a Bachelor of Science degree in Electrical Engineering from the University 12 of Pittsburgh, with a concentration in Power.

-- Q. What are your current job responsibilities as the Director of Engineering Services? - 14 A. In my current position, I am responsible for the JCP&L distribution engineering 15 organization, which includes distribution design, planning, protection, reliability, asset 16 management and capital portfolio management. - 17 Q. Have you previously testified in proceedings before the New Jersey Board of Public 18 Utilities ("BPU" or "Board")? - 19 A. No, other than for my Direct Testimony filed earlier in this proceeding, I have not.
-20 However, I have provided engineering and business support to other Company witnesses 21 in other proceedings with respect to their testimony.
-For instance, I most recently provided 22 support in connection with the Direct Testimony of Mr. Dennis Pavagadhi in the
+13 Q. What are your current job responsibilities as the Director of Engineering Services?

+A. In my current position, I am responsible for the JCP&L distribution engineering organization, which includes distribution design, planning, protection, reliability, asset management and capital portfolio management.

+17 Q. Have you previously testified in proceedings before the New Jersey Board of Public 18 Utilities ("BPU" or "Board")?

+A. No, other than for my Direct Testimony filed earlier in this proceeding, I have not.
+However, I have provided engineering and business support to other Company witnesses in other proceedings with respect to their testimony.
+For instance, I most recently provided support in connection with the Direct Testimony of Mr. Dennis Pavagadhi in the